-Figure out food
+2. Figure out food

 A few of the Indiana state parks have an Inn with a restaurant, but in general, state parks aren’t known for their food.
 Therefore, planning ahead for what you’ll eat is important.

 Definitely pack a small cooler with drinks, and maybe throw a few snacks in your car as well.
 After that, there are two options – pack a picnic or look for a nearby town with a restaurant.

 The easiest way to decide is to do a little research to see what towns are near where you are headed.
 Then hop on Yelp and look for local restaurants with at least a 4-star rating.
 If you don’t see any, you know to make a few sandwiches at home and plan on a picnic at the park.

-Make sure that you have enough time
+3. Make sure that you have enough time

 You might run across a cute little winery and wish you had an extra half an hour to stop and check it out.
 Or a quaint little town perfect for an hour of strolling and window shopping.
 If you’ve given yourself a bit of wiggle room you can take full advantage of these extra finds.

-Pack the right stuff
+4. Pack the right stuff

 If you think you’ll want to play in the streams or creeks at the park, pack some water shoes too.
 Having a clean pair of shoes to change into is also key – if the park is muddy the last thing you want to do is drive home in dirty, muddy shoes.
-Plus, forget stopping anywhere else if that is the case.
+Plus, you can forget stopping anywhere else if that is the case.

-Planning on swimming or taking advantage of any other activities?
+Are you planning on swimming or taking advantage of any other activities?
 Double-check that you have everything you need for whatever you plan to do.
 Also, don’t forget bug spray and sunblock!
 These two items can be lifesavers if the bugs are out or it’s a sunny day.

 🌟 Do you need ideas for other things to have on hand?
 Check out my post on Everyday Adventure Essentials for a complete list as well as a downloadable .pdf.
 You’ll be prepared for this trip as well as any others you enjoy!